Lizzyfemme/interactive-resume/README.md

 # Portfolio and Resume

 I needed a portfolio but as a junior web developer I didn't have much to put it.
-But this site showcases some responsive design
+But this site showcases some responsive design.

 ## Dependencies